Currency:USD $

 • Deathfire Touch has potential on junglers like Karthus and Zyra.

-2. Phase Rush to Storm Raiders Transition:
+2. Phase Rush to Stormraider's Surge transition:

 Effects on Specific Champions